undefined - undefined

 Biography

-Tom Patterson was born in 1962 in Victoria, British Columbia.
-Patterson is a member of the Nuu-Chah-Nulth Nation of Vancouver Island.
+Tom Patterson was born June 13th, 1962 in Victoria, British Columbia.
+He is a member of the Nuu-cha-nuth tribe of Kyuquot on the west coast of Vancouver Island.

 Patterson began carving in 1977 as an apprentice of the Master Carver Tony Hunt Sr. from the Kwakwaka’wakw Nation.
 During his apprenticeship he helped with the construction of the big house at the Field Museum in Chicago.